SALE ON NOW! PROMOTIONS

 Format: Hardback

-Georgia Giannakopoulou is Associate Professor in Sociology at The American College of Greece and Honorary Research Fellow in the School of Social and Political Sciences at the University of Glasgow, UK.
-She is the co-editor of The Detective of Modernity: Essays on the Work of David Frisby.
+Georgia Giannakopoulou is Assistant Professor in Sociology at The American College of Greece.
+She specializes in classical sociological theory and the sociology of architecture.
+She is the co-editor (with Greame Gilloch) of The Detective of Modernity: Essays on the Work of David Frisby.

 See Also